 Oak Quercus robur and Q. petraea produces dark, spherical galls from which a black dye or ink is extracted.
 There are no oak in the garden, but galls can be seen on young trees planted along a nearby farm roads.
 Leonardo da Vinci’s drawing ‘Sprigs of oak and dyer’s greenweed’ was exhibited in Dundee in 2012.

 Hazel Corylus avellana catkins appear in March and last for a few weeks sometime dusting nearby objects with masses of pollen.
 The catkins produce subtle, light creamy dye.
+And Birch Betula pendula and Betula pubescens of which the bark is used for a dye.

 Other plants used as a source of dyes include whin or gorse Ulex europaeus, which is a legume, high in protein, and once used as an animal feed when pulverised to reduce the spiny branches to pulp; and stinging nettle Urtica dioica which yields a green dye from its leaves.